 -

-Season chicken thighs with salt to taste.
+Lightly season chicken thighs with salt.
 Place chicken in sous vide bag with thyme, and remove the air through a vacuum sealer or the displacement method.
 Drop the bag in the bath for an hour and a half.

 Finishing